NWChemEx/TensorWrapper/docs/source/developer/design/shape.rst

    As we do tensor operations we will need to work out the resulting shapes.
    This in general requires knowing how the modes of the inputs map to the modes of the output.

+.. _shape_iterable:

+Iterable
+   A natural use case of a shape is to iterate over the indices in the shape.

+   - For iterating, it is useful to be able to set the origin.
+This allows iterating over slices using the original tensor's indices.
+   - Sometimes we want the absolute indices (starting from the origin) and other times we only want the offsets (always relative to zero).

 Not in Scope
 ============